Keinashvili/php-webchat/README.md

 It is based on my own MVC pattern which you can also find on my github profile.

+P.S.
+The design isn't mine.
+I took it from youtube tutorial.

 NOTE: This is just for educational purposes and hasn't been tested on production!

 ## Project setup